 3 - Silken Tofu Whip

-For a vegan option, we use silken tofu in place of whipped cream.
-It’s perfect for creamy desserts like pudding or pie fillings.
+For a vegan option, we use silken tofu in place of whipped cream, and for different recipes, see silken tofu swaps for recipes.

 We add the silken tofu to a food processor with some vanilla extract and sugar, blending until smooth.
 The result is a light and airy topping that works well in both sweet and savory dishes.

-It doesn’t have as much fat as whipped cream, so it won’t hold up as well if you’re using it to decorate cakes or pies.
+It doesn't have as much fat as whipped cream, so it won't hold up as well if you're using it to decorate cakes or pies (typically lower in fat than dairy whipped cream).
 But for an easy substitute in recipes, this method is spot on.

 4 - Mascarpone Cheese